Welcome to our Year 1 Class

 Children are allowed to bring water bottles into school.
 They will be kept in a box by the sink and the children will have access to them throughout the day.

 In Year 1 we are improving our presentation by learning to use cursive handwriting.
-An alphabet strip has been sent home and can be accessed below, showing you how we form the letters when writing
+An alphabet strip can be accessed below, showing you how we form the letters when writing.

 If you have any problems regarding any of the above, please do not hesitate to speak to me directly or make an appointment through the school office.